-The Ontario Court of Appeal has recently emphasized the complex nature of the use of injunctions in civil disobedience cases involving aboriginal and treaty rights.
+The Ontario Court of Appeal in Henco Industries Ltd. v.
+Haudenosaunee Six Nations Confederacy Council et al., [2006] O.J.
+No. 4790 emphasized the complex nature of the use of injunctions in civil disobedience cases involving aboriginal and treaty rights.
 It is not enough to focus on the need to enforce the law but weight must also be given to the fact that aboriginal and treaty rights are in play, as are the rights to engage in lawful protests.
 The court held it must also consider private property issues, public safety, and finally the need to reconcile aboriginal and non-aboriginal interests through negotiations rather than through the law.